BunsenFeng/SATAR/README.md

 ### SATAR: A Self-supervised Approach to Twitter Account Representation Learning and its Application in Bot Detection
-This repository serves as a code listing for the paper 'SATAR: A Self-supervised Approach to Twitter Account Representation Learning and its Application in Bot Detection'.
+This repository serves as a code listing for the paper 'SATAR: A Self-supervised Approach to Twitter Account Representation Learning and its Application in Bot Detection' to appear in CIKM 2021.

 #### Introduction to SATAR
 SATAR is a self-supervised Twitter user representation learning framework that is proposed to improve user representation learning and promote generalizable and adaptable bot detection.